Jako/CustomRequest/README.md

 map those URLs to a MODX resource and set the request parameter by separating the URI path at the URI separators or by a regular expression.

-The first signs of the not found URI will be compared with the alias value of each config entry.
+The first characters of the not found URI will be compared with the alias value of each config entry.
 If found, this config entry is used.
 The alias is stripped from the not found URI and the remaining string is used to set the request parameters.